Skip to content

 Call 2010

 Caroline McColgan joined chambers in October 2011 following successful completion of her pupillage.
-Since then she has been developing a practice which is strongly focused on insurance, property damage, professional negligence and construction law.
+Since then, she has developed a practice which is strongly focused on insurance, professional negligence, property damage, and construction law.
 Caroline is a confident advocate and regularly appears in the High Court as well as before the Court of Appeal.

 Early in her practice, Caroline was instructed on the major reinsurance case of Amlin Corporate Member Ltd & Ors v Oriental Assurance Company [2013] EWHC 2380 (Comm), appearing as junior counsel for the defendant at trial in the commercial court and on appeal to the Court of Appeal (see Amlin Corporate Member Ltd & Ors v Oriental Assurance Company [2014] EWCA Civ 1135).